-Localized scleroderma often is treated with moisturizers or steroid creams.
-Oral medications such as minocycline (Minocin or Dynacin) may also be used to stop localized scleroderma from getting worse if it involves a large area of the body, such as an entire arm or leg.
+Doctors often treat localized scleroderma with moisturizers or steroid creams.
+Oral medications, such as minocycline (Minocin or Dynacin), may also be used to stop localized scleroderma from getting worse if it involves a large area of the body, such as an entire arm or leg.

 Systemic scleroderma may be treated with medications that improve circulation, reduce heartburn, preserve kidney function, and control high blood pressure.
 Some medications a doctor may prescribe for scleroderma include:

-- Nonsteroidal anti-inflammatory drugs (NSAIDs) -- to relieve joint pain and inflammation
+Nonsteroidal anti-inflammatory drugs (NSAIDs): NSAIDs to relieve joint pain and inflammation.

 - Angiotensin II receptor blockers